-The steam turbine, like any other high grade machine, requires, for sustained efficiency and continuity of operation a reasonable minimum of care and attention on the part of the operator.
-In order that the unit may receive such care and attention, it is necessary that the operators become thoroughly familiar, not only with the mechanical structure of the several parts of the turbine, but also with their purpose, and, in a general way, with the reasons why they are so designed.
-The following brief instructions for the care and operation of the turbine have been prepared as an aid to the attainment of this desired information and it is hoped that they may be found to be broad enough in scope for that purpose.
+The steam turbine, like any other high grade machine, requires for sustained efficiency and continuity of operation, a reasonable minimum of care and attention on the part of the operator.
+In order that the unit may receive such care and attention, it is necessary that the operators become familiar, not only with the mechanical structure of the various parts of the turbine, but also with their purpose, and, in a general way, with the reasons why they are so designed.
+The following brief instructions have been prepared as an aid to the attainment of this desired information and it is hoped that they may be found to be broad enough in scope for that purpose.